PointsBet Promo Code: ACTION67

-PointsBet launched January 2019 in New Jersey following the 2018 Supreme Court ruling that struck down the federal sports betting ban in the U.S. The sportsbook launched in Indiana, Illinois, and Colorado in 2020, and it also added Michigan and Iowa to its offerings in early 2021.
+PointsBet launched January 2019 in New Jersey following the 2018 Supreme Court ruling that struck down the federal sports betting ban in the U.S. The sportsbook launched in Indiana, Illinois and Colorado in 2020, and it also added Michigan and Iowa to its offerings in 2021.
+Arizona is on hold for the moment due to licensing.
 A somewhat new brand in America, PointsBet also has a sportsbook in Australia.
 All in all, PointsBet's app and site stand out as among the best in the industry.
 Daily odds boosts, promotions and the most popular betting markets are smartly organized on the homepage, making things user-friendly for new and seasoned bettors.

 The desktop experience at PointsBet is very similar to the app, and it's quite easy to navigate to sports, find promotions and more.

 PointsBet's current navigation's biggest drawback is that it can be difficult to find secondary markets within sports.
 For example, if you navigate to the "basketball" section looking for various NBA futures markets, those are not listed on that main page.
 Instead, you have to go to "All comps" on the top right, where you can then use dropdown navigation to find those smaller markets and futures.
 Things are smartly organized once there, but those markets can be difficult to find when you first start using PointsBet.